Coverage analysis tool for optical data#

 Note

-The image will be dynamically re-evaluated and re-centered on every change
+The image will be dynamically re-evaluated and recentred upon each change.

 Export dataset#

-Once you’re happy with the information displayed then can be exported to be further used in a GIS software or in a GEE process.
-The tool provides 2 main exportation options, as an asset(in GEE) or as a Tif file in SEPAL.
+When you’re satisifed with the displayed information, it can be exported for further use in GIS software or a GEE process.
+The tool provides two main exportation options:

-Both use the GEE export system and share the same set of parameter:
+Both use the GEE export system and share the same set of parameters:

 • count of cloud-free observation per pixel